 \subsection{What kind of errors?}

-In this section, we discuss the kind of errors in PDDL generation.
+In this section, we discuss the kinds of errors made in PDDL generation.
 We perform an error analysis on a random 20 sample subset of problems where a plan was not found, or the found plan was not correct.
-From there, we categorize the errors by syntax errors in either file, semantic errors in the \df, and in the \pf.
-Of the errors in the \df, we determine finer-grained errors such as incorrect action preconditions and effects, incorrect or missing predicates, and missing or incorrect action parameters.
-The error analysis for Natural \bw, \lgt and Heavily Templated \mbw and can be found in Table \ref{tab:analysis of errors}.
+From there, we categorize the errors by syntax errors in either file, semantic errors in the \df, and semantic errors in the \pf.
+Of the errors in the \df, we determine finer-grained errors such as incorrect or missing actions, preconditions, effects, predicates, and parameters.
+The error analysis for both Natural \bw and \lgt can be found in Figure~\ref{fig:analysis of errors}.